Muhammad-Hussain456/Fundamentals_of_Programming-/03_Fundamentals_of_C++.md

 ---

 ## Escape sequences
-Escape sequences in C++ are special character combinations that begin with a backslash (\) and represent characters that are either non-printable or have special meaning in formatting.
+Escape sequences in C++ are special character combinations that begin with a backslash**(\) ** and represent characters have special meaning in formatting.
 They're commonly used in strings and character literals.

 ### 🔍 Syntax and Semantics for Escape sequences